 Method 8: Cream of Tartar

-- It may sound odd, but cream of tartar—typically used as a baking ingredient—acts as a polish when used to clean the oven.
+Step 1: It may sound odd, but cream of tartar—typically used as a baking ingredient—acts as a polish when used to clean the oven.
 Spread it on the inside of the oven and let it sit for 10 minutes.

-Method 9: De-crumb
+Method 9: De-Crumb

 Step 1: If your oven is filled with crumbs, you can remove the door to reach difficult areas.
 Turn to your appliance's instruction manual to learn how best to unhinge the door; many have hinge locks that you can unlock with a screwdriver.

-- Lift the door up and out to remove it and make room for a deep clean.
+Step 2: Lift the door up and out to remove it and make room for a deep clean.

 Method 10: Water + Lemon

-- For a natural cleaning method, ditch the chemicals and pick up a few lemons at the store.
+Step 1: For a natural cleaning method, ditch the chemicals and pick up a few lemons at the store.
 Fill a pan with water, then add the juice of two lemons.